ShadowCoder22/Hangman/README.md

 # Hangman
-A simple implementation of the game hangman
+Simple python implementation of the game hangman

 #### Building the project